-A member of the Cashew and Sumac (Anacardiaceae) family, the Pistacia genus has 12 species, of
+A member of the Cashew and Sumac family (Anacardiaceae), the Pistacia genus has 12 species, of

-which Pistachio, grown for its edible seed, is the most well known.
+which Pistachio, grown for its edible nuts, is the most well known.

-Pistachio trees are planted in a ratio of one male upwind for every 5 to 8 females, or in some
+insects.
+Pistachio trees are planted in a ratio of one male upwind for every 5 to 8 females,

 Self-fruitful: No. Wind blows pollen from male to female